dendronhq/dendron-site/vault/dendron.rfc.14-seed-bank.md

 ### Client

-Registry client methods will be added to the [[dendron CLI|dendron.topic.cli]] under the `registry` namespace, or `reg` for short.
+Registry client methods will be added to the [[dendron CLI|dendron.ref.cli]] under the `registry` namespace, or `reg` for short.

-We will also add additional methods to the [[workspace command|dendron.topic.cli#workspace-command]] to be able to intiialize a workspace from an existing seed.
+We will also add additional methods to the [[workspace command|dendron.ref.cli#workspace-command]] to be able to intiialize a workspace from an existing seed.

 See [[methods|dendron.rfc.14-seed-bank.methods]] for the list of supported methods